KitCatLoaf/SimpleYoutubeDownloader/README.md

 You're going to have to find out how to run it on here on your own.
 I don't like MacOS.

 Dependencies:
-tkinter (normally packaged with python) pytubefix
+tkinter (normally packaged with python), pytubefix